AbdulbasetRS/Laravel-Guardify/README.md

 > **Note:** The migrations will run automatically from the package.
 If you need to modify them, you can publish them using:
 > ```bash
-> php artisan vendor:publish --provider="Abdulbaset\Guardify\GuardifyServiceProvider" --tag=guardify-migrations
+> php artisan vendor:publish --provider="Abdulbaset\Guardify\GuardifyServiceProvider" --tag="guardify-migrations"
 > ```

 ## Configuration